 Certifications and Degrees

-In this role, the best-paying skill appears to be Product Development; individuals who claim it among their capabilities enjoy a higher median salary of approximately $82K annually.
-Folks here also tend to know Project Management; on the survey, just under one in three of workers named it in their skills portfolios.
-Microsoft Excel, Engineering Design, and Microsoft Office round out the set of key employee skills.
+The highest-paying skill to have may be Product Development; employees who claim proficiency also report a higher average salary of about $76K annually.
+Folks here also tend to know Microsoft Excel; on the survey, just under one in three of workers named it in their skills portfolios.
+Key skills also include Project Management, Engineering Design, and Microsoft Office.

 Benefits and Perks